Table of Contents

 The operator team looks after the maintenance of the software to ensure it gets into the production stage on time.
 With growing software development needs, operators have to take care of several servers in parallel.
 The deployment has to be scheduled effectively to avoid delays.

-When the code is deployed, an operator is required to manage any code changes and errors in the Azure DevOps.
+When the code is deployed, an operator is required to manage any code changes and errors in Azure DevOps.
 The operators and software developers work together to solve any problem.
 They could share responsibilities, start aligning their thinking process, break down silos, and work as a team.
 The most important responsibility of Azure DevOps is to bring two teams under one roof.

 DevOps and Apps Lifecycle

-There is a lifecycle exists that is influenced by Azure DevOps.
-It plans, develops and, delivers, even operates.
+There is a lifecycle that exists that is influenced by Azure DevOps.
+It plans, develops, delivers, even operates.
 Each phase is dependent on the others, and the phases are not role-specific.

 In the planning phase, the DevOps team defines, ideates, and describes the capabilities and features of the systems and applications they are designing.
 They track the progress at high and low levels of granularity.
 They overlook the product tasks and tasks that are in the portfolios of many different products.

 Managing agile software development, creating backlogs, tracking bugs, visualizing progress with dashboards, and using kanban boards are some ways the DevOps team plans with visibility and agility.

 This phase includes writing, coding, reviewing, testing, and integrating code by team members.
 They build that code into artifacts that can be deployed into several environments.
-Azure DevOps team seeks to innovate quickly without compromising on productivity, quality, and stability.
+The Azure DevOps team seeks to innovate quickly without compromising on productivity, quality, and stability.
 To do that, they make use of highly productive tools, automate manual and mundane steps, and iterate in small sections through automated and continuous integration.

 This phase ensures that the delivery process of deploying the applications into the production stage is reliable and consistent.
 It also consists of configuring and deploying the governed foundational infrastructure that makes up the production environments or stage.